JMarkstrom/freeradius/index.rst

    .. code-block:: text
       :emphasize-lines: 3

-      Default protocol is http.
-Change to https?
-Y/N Ensure that Y is entered if using SAS cloud y
+      The default protocol is HTTP.
+Change to HTTPS (recommended)?
+Y/N If using SafeNet Trusted Access (STA) ensure that Y is entered. y

 #.
 Type the FQDN of your SAS or STA service (refer to table below for guidance) and press :kbd:`Enter`

    .. code-block:: text
-      :emphasize-lines: 2
+      :emphasize-lines: 3

+      Please enter the Fully Qualified Domain Name (FQDN) of the authentication service (SAS/STA).
-      Please Enter SafeNet Authentication Service IP or FQDN. cloud.eu.safenetid.com
+      NOTE: If using SafeNet Authentication Service (SAS-PCE) IP address is optionally permitted. cloud.eu.safenetid.com

-      Validating the SAS Token Validator URL is accessible...
+      Making sure the authentication endpoint is accessible...
-      The SAS Token Validator URL is accessible.
+      The authentication endpoint is accessible.

    +---------+-------------------------------------------------------------------------+